JetChars/JetChars.github.io/source/docs/enable_dvr_with_devstack/index.rst

 Enable DVR with DevStack
 ========================

 DVR is short for distributed virtual router, with this feature enabled packets flow with floating IP will no longer send to network node.
-It helps alleviate network node's pressure greatly when large amount north-east data flow occurs. [#]_
+It helps alleviate network node's pressure greatly when large amount north-south data flow occurs. [#]_